 Seeing a need across the industry, Treehouse has developed a business model from placing underrepresented workers into tech apprenticeships.

-This blog is part 3 of our 4-part Business Perspectives on Growing Equity & Diversity Through Apprenticeship series.
-To learn how Coleman Spohn and others are implementing practices to increase diversity in their apprenticeship programs, read 4 Strategies for Incorporating Equity and Diversity in Your Apprenticeship Program.
+To learn how Treehouse and others are implementing practices to increase diversity in their apprenticeship programs, read 4 Strategies for Incorporating Equity and Diversity in Your Apprenticeship Program.

 At Treehouse, we help companies hire software developers and product designers.
 Our mission is to provide access to tech career opportunities for people of all locations and backgrounds.
 We do this by providing the training and foundational skills people need to succeed in tech careers and then directly connecting them with job opportunities through apprenticeship placements.